bp443/AmorDocs/docs/source/index.rst

 ===================================

-RAPID heat conductivity calculation in amorphus solids using the AmorFo software.
+RAPID heat conductivity calculation in amorphous solids using the AmorFo software.

 .. note::